robballou/sublimetext-sshconfig/README.md

 ## Testing

-- Install this repository under Sublime Text `Packages` and name it `SSH Config`
+- Install this repository under Sublime Text `Packages` and name it `SSH Config`.
     + You can clone it there directly, move it, or symlink it.
-- Open the project from under `Packages/SSH Config`
+- Open the project from under `Packages/SSH Config`.
-- Open a syntax test file located in the Tests directory
+- Open a syntax test file located in the Tests directory.
-- Run `Build With: Syntax Tests` command
+- Run the `Build With: Syntax Tests` command.
-    + supplied by the `Default` Sublime Package
+    + This is supplied by the `Default` Sublime Package, shipped with ST.
-    + available on the command palette when a test file is open
+    + It is available on the Command Palette when a test file is open.

-The PackageDev package is helpful for writing tests, but not required.
+The PackageDev package is helpful for writing tests but not required.

 [man-ssh-config]: https://man7.org/linux/man-pages/man5/ssh_config.5.html